FirelyTeam/firely-docs/vonk/plugins/plugins_directhttp.rst

 #.
 Write the ``HttpContext.Response.Body`` directly
 #.
 Set other properties of the ``HttpContext.Response`` (like ``StatusCode``) yourself.

 An example of such a plugin would look like this.
-Note that this is now regular ASP.NET Core Middleware, not a service like in :ref:`vonk_plugins_plugintemplate`.
+Note that this is now regular ASP.NET Core Middleware, not a service like in :ref:`vonk_plugins_template`.

 .. code-block:: csharp